splynx/docs/files/en/addons_modules/sageone/sageone.md

 ## 4. Push customers from Splynx to SageOne and merge the customers between two platforms

-In order to sync all customers between two platforms, navigate to `Config / Integrations / Splynx SageOne Accounting`.
+In order to sync all customers between two platforms, click on `Finance` item on the sidebar of Splynx and in the drop-down menu click on `SageOne Accounting`.

 **NOTE:** This step is only required for the initial set up of the *SageOne* add-on, as we have disabled the Cron settings in the second step of the configuration of the add-on.
 Once the step **Export customers to SageOne** has been completed for the first time, all cron functions can be enabled to allow the system to sync data automatically.